emilyjspencer/Notes/Databases/mongoDB.md

 use books
 ```

-* To add things to the database, we create collections
+* To add data/items/resources to the database, we create collections
 e.g. historical fictions

 ```html